SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 First off, when you are near the intersection of Taylor and Ellis, you will find a couple of important places that service the homeless.
 This area often has a large quantity of homeless people as they wait for services.

-Unfortunately, due to the number of homeless people, this area the sidewalks and places around them can also be quite dirty.
+Unfortunately, due to the number of homeless people, the sidewalks and places around them can also be quite dirty.

 The homeless people may be regulars outside, and the staff can talk to them or ask them to leave you alone.
 Again, most of the homeless are perfectly safe and are just trying to live their life each day.